ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 ### Why are some steps redundant?

-Some business steps may appear redundant.
-The draft negative statutory instrument map has an 'instrument made (signed into law)' step preceded by a decision step.
-The route to the decision step being true, this can be read as making being allowed.
-Preceding the decision step is a step labelled 'Instrument can be made (signed into law)' which is a duplication of the following logic.
+Some business steps may appear redundant, for example: the draft negative statutory instrument map has an 'Instrument made (signed into law)' step preceded by a decision step.
+The route to the decision step being true, this allows making.

+Preceding the decision step is a business step labelled 'Instrument can be made (signed into law)' which is a duplication of the logic described above.

 This latter step exists because the website does not yet display future possible steps.
 If it were to do so, such steps would no longer be needed and would be removed from the procedure maps and data.

 ### Procedure conclusion